 Michele and Sue have always loved tiny homes, but they weren’t quite sure how to make one work.
-They had been living in Panama during the lockdowns of 2020, and soon realized they would like to be Stateside again.
-After some late-night YouTube-ing, Sue came across Tiny Tranquility and knew it was the perfect fit for them.
+While living in Panama during the lockdowns of 2020, they realized they wanted to be Stateside again, and after some late-night YouTube searching, Sue came across Tiny Tranquility and knew it was the perfect fit.
+The couple then worked with a builder to design their ideal home, choosing a floor plan with a large bathroom, a spacious kitchen, and a downstairs bedroom — where a Murphy bed lets them convert the space into an office whenever they need it.
+What do you think?

 Don’t miss other interesting tiny homes like this one – join our FREE Tiny House Newsletter!